- Who is eligible to apply?

 Once granted, the core team members cannot change.
 If the production agreement (PA) between core team members is canceled; the JFF’s grant will be terminated.

-- When & how will the jury’s decision be announced?
+- How will the jury’s decision be announced?

-The jury’s decision will be announced in July 2022 and all applicants will be informed through an official email.
+Once the jury decision is made, applicants will be informed through an official email.